arcestia/til/README.md

 The notes here are concise, single-topic write-ups that don't quite warrant a full blog post.
 This list will grow as I learn new concepts or re-learn old ones that are not yet documented here.

-This repository is my public-facing "second brain," specifically for topics I'm comfortable sharing.
+This repository is my public-facing **"second brain"**, specifically for topics I'm comfortable sharing.

 -----